The Qmod Workshop - Part 2: Higher-Level Concepts

 Exercise 9 - In-place Arithmetics

-For the following exercise we will use numeric quantum variables that represent fixed-point reals.
+This exercise uses quantum numeric variables that represent fixed-point reals.

-Arithmetic expressions can be calculated in-place into a target variable, without allocating new qubits to store the result.
-This is done using the in-place-xor operator.
+Arithmetic expressions can be calculated in place into a target variable, without allocating new qubits to store the result.
+This is done using the in-place-xor operator (^=) or the in-place-add operator (+=).

 In-place assignment is often used to nest arithmetic expressions under quantum operators.
-Note that out-of-place assignment requires its left-value variable to be un-initialized, and therefore cannot be used under an operator if the variable is declared outside its scope.
+Note that out-of-place assignment requires its left-value variable to be uninitialized, and therefore cannot be used under an operator if the variable is declared outside its scope.
 Applying operators to arithmetic expressions is required in many algorithms.
-One example is the piecewise evaluation of mathematical functions - calculating different expressions over x
+One example is the piecewise evaluation of mathematical functions; calculating different expressions over x depending on the subdomain where x falls.

-For this exercise, replace the missing parts in the code snippet below to evaluate the result of:
+For this exercise, replace the missing parts in the code snippet below to evaluate the result:

 Notes: